WILD BUCK AMERICAN RYE WHISKEY

 The term ‘whisky’ comes from the Gaelic ‘uisge beatha’ or ‘usquebaugh,’ meaning water of life.

-NJoy Spirits Distillery, makers ofWild Buck American Rye Whiskey, is a Craft Distillery.
+NJoy Spirits Distillery, Wild Buck American Rye Whiskey Makers, is a Craft Distillery.

 NJoy Spirits Distillery, makers ofWild Buck American Rye Whiskey, is an American Whiskey made in Florida.

 A “high-proof spirit” is 100 proof (50 percent ABV) or higher.
-Wild Buck American Rye Whiskey is 100-Proof, so it is a High-Proof Whiskey.
+Wild Buck American Rye Whiskey is 100-proof, so it is a High-Proof Whiskey.

-Once opened, whiskey can be stored for years without going bad unless you keep it in an unsealed bottle next to a radiator or direct sunlight.
+Once opened, whiskey can be stored for years without going bad unless you keep it in an unsealed bottle next to a radiator or in direct sunlight.
 However, even if tightly resealed, the taste and quality of whiskey in an opened bottle will slowly change as it reacts with oxygen in the air.

-Wild Buck American Rye Whiskey we think most folks will consume in anywhere from a week to a month or two.
+We think most folks will consume Wild Buck American Rye Whiskey anywhere from a week to a month or two.

 Wild Buck American Rye Whiskey is a great “neat” served whiskey.